Spiritual Gifts Series

 The Teaching Ministry about Not

 Participating in False Teaching

 58.1 Unbelievers Teaching.
 John warned about teachers who deceive people by denying that Jesus came into the world in the flesh.
 Such false teachers are the deceiver and the anti-Christ.
-If anyone does not abide in the teaching of Christ, and brings a teaching contrary to the teaching of Christ, then believers must not receive him into their houses or give him a greeting. fI they do greet him, then they participate in his evil deeds (1 John 1:6-11, page 1910).
+If anyone does not abide in the teaching of Christ, and brings a teaching contrary to the teaching of Christ, then believers must not receive him into their houses or give him a greeting.
+If they do greet him, then they participate in his evil deeds (2 John 1:6-11).
 A believer with The Spiritual Gift of Teaching may have a ministry of teaching believers to avoid housing or speaking to false teachers who bring teaching contrary to the teachings of Christ.

 58.2 Turn Away.
-Paul also warned believers to turn away from people who cause dissensions and hindrances contrary to the teaching which they learned from the apostles (Romans 16:17, page 1781).
-Likewise, believers must keep away from every brother who lives an unruly life not according to the tradition received from the apostles (2 Thessalonians 3:6, page 1853).
+Paul also warned believers to turn away from people who cause dissensions and hindrances contrary to the teaching which they learned from the apostles (Romans 16:17).
+Likewise, believers must keep away from every brother who lives an unruly life not according to the tradition received from the apostles (2 Thessalonians 3:6).
 A believer with The Spiritual Gift of Teaching may have a ministry of teaching believers to turn away from people causing dissensions and hindrances and to keep away from every brother living an unruly life.

 Section Fifty Nine